encode/django-rest-framework/docs/api-guide/validators.md

 If you want the date field to be entirely hidden from the user, then use `HiddenField`.
 This field type does not accept user input, but instead always returns it's default value to the `validated_data` in the serializer.

     published = serializers.HiddenField(default=timezone.now)

 ---

+**Note**: The `UniqueFor<Range>Validation` classes always imposes an implicit constraint that the fields they are applied to are always treated as required.
+Fields with `default` values are an exception to this as they always supply a value even when omitted from user input.

+---